vaadin/framework-bluemix-example/README.md

 ### Local development

-If you want to develop/debug the application locally, you'll just need to introduce the datasource in your local WAS Liberty Profile development server and deploy it there e.g. via your favorite IDE.
+If you want to develop/debug the application locally, you'll just need to introduce the data source in your local WAS Liberty Profile development server and deploy it there e.g. via your favorite IDE.
 Virtually any DB works, so if you are e.g. using Mac as you development environment, and can't start DB2, you can still debug the application locally.
 E.g. an in memory Derby server works just fine, simple instructions below.

 * Download and place a derby jar file to usr/shared/resources/derby/derby.jar into your Liberty server directory.
 * Place following configuration snippet into your development server.xml (most likely usr/servers/defaultServer/server.xml in your Liberty server directory):